rladies-nyc/source/content/home/board.md

 <img src="/img/soumya.jpg" style="width:20%";/>

-Soumya Kalra is currently a quantitative analyst the within the Market Risk Group for Supervision at the New York Federal Reserve Bank.
-Previously she worked as a researcher at the Office of Financial Research at the Department of Treasury focusing covering commodities and private funds from a financial stability perspective.
+Soumya Kalra is currently a Senior Quant Risk Specialist in Banking Supervision at the Federal Reserve Bank of San Francisco.
+Previously, she worked as a quantitative analyst at the New York Federal Reserve Bank and as a researcher focused on private funds and commodities at the Office of Financial Research at the Department of Treasury.
 She is very passionate about using R in the statistical and data visualization work she performs in her current role.
-Her vision for R-Ladies New York is to create gender diverse and open forum where we can educate and contribute to the development of R as a community.
+Prior to her move to the Bay area, she was lead organizer of the R-Ladies New York chapter with a mission to promote gender diversity and create a forum to engage with the open source community.
 She holds a Masters in Mathematical Finance and a Bachelor’s degree in Economics from Rutgers University.

 #### Birunda Chelliah (2016-2019)